Bread-Org/s16.games/README.md

 # [s16.games](https://gustambolopez.github.io/s16.games/)

 A free and easy to use gamecdn made for UBG sites and proxies.
+> [!IMPORTANT]
+> If ur gonna use it in your site make sure to give credits!

 ## But, How do i use it?